mhasan004/Play-Share-App/README.md

 # Game Share

-* This is a Reddit/Imgur-like app where gamers can share shart clips of their game plays.
+* This is a Reddit/Imgur-like app where gamers can share short clips of their game plays.
 Users can join different game groups just like reddit.
 App will feature an hierarchical commenting system
 * Server: REST API built with Node, Express, MongoDB.
 Will migrate databse to PostgresQL.
 Client: Currently beig built with React
 * Implemented many security features to secure HTTP requests and responses.
 (Didn't use HTTPS on purpose to have fun implementing security features)